agalue/opennms-drift-kubernetes/README.md

 ### Applications

-WARNING:

-* Order is important.
-* Make sure to wait until each `StatefulSet` has been fully deployed.
+It is recommended to follow the same order.
+The applications will wait for their respective dependencies to be ready prior start.

 ```shell
 kubectl apply -f postgresql.yaml